dsba-z/week17cpp2022-modelview/README.md

 The `index` variable has methods `index.row()` and `index.column()` to get a row and column you need.
 You can use them to access your table like this: `exampleData.at(row).at(column)`.

 `role` in the function `data` is a special parameter that controls which aspect of data you access.
 There is `Qt::DisplayRole` which is data itself, a string, specifically for display purposes.
-There are also other roles. `Qt::EditRole` is what appears in the data when you start changing it, `Qt::ToolTipRole` is the text that appears in a tooltip when you hover your cursor over data, `Qt::BackgroundRole` is the color of the background in the cell displaying data, and so on.
+There are other roles. `Qt::EditRole` is what appears in the data when you start changing it, `Qt::ToolTipRole` is the text that appears in a tooltip when you hover your cursor over data, `Qt::BackgroundRole` is the color of the background in the cell displaying data, and so on.

 Explanation of roles: https://doc.qt.io/qt-6/modelview.html#2-2-extending-the-read-only-example-with-roles